OpenHD/Documentation/general/faq.md

 #### What is the lowest latency I can achieve?

-On a Raspberry Pi, 110ms “glass to glass”.
+On a Raspberry Pi, 100ms “glass to glass”.
 Although most setups are in the 125ms range.

-On other boards it can be significantly lower, as low as NOOFFICIALNUMBER has been demonstrated with the Jetson Nano and a carefully selected camera.

-The lowest latency can be archieved with Custom Hardware, which is currently in development. (https://www.patreon.com/OpenHD)
+On a Jetson Nano as Air-SBC you can expect to lower the latency, but no official numbers are published, yet.

+On our own custom Hardware, the latency is the lowes, there are official numbers, yet, but you can expect to half your latency with that Hardware, which makes OpenHD repsonsive enough to fly on Race/Freestyle-Setups.
+It's not released, yet, but you can follow the project here: (https://www.patreon.com/OpenHD)

 #### What kind of range can I expect?